Leadership

 Elizabeth Frederick

-efrederick@avenuesforjustice.orgExecutive Director - Elizabeth "Liz" Frederick: Nonprofit leader and youth justice reform advocate, Elizabeth (Liz) Frederick, became the Executive Director of Avenues for Justice (AFJ) in the summer of 2024, after 18 years of service to the historic organization.
+efrederick@avenuesforjustice.orgExecutive Director - Elizabeth "Liz" Frederick: Nonprofit leader and youth justice reform advocate, Liz became the Executive Director of Avenues for Justice (AFJ) in 2024, after 18 years of service to the historic organization.
 Starting her journey with AFJ in 2006 as a graduate student at John Jay College of Criminal Justice, Liz was initially curious about the gap between theory and lived experience.
 What began as a 30-minute meeting with Co-Founder Angel Rodriguez, quickly turned into a two-hour mission-defining moment, revealing not only a career path, but a purpose.

 Nearly two decades later, Liz now leads the very movement that first inspired her.